 PC headsets have featured 3D for a while now.
 However, the PS5 aims to deliver 3D audio on every platform: TV speakers, headset, and soundbar.

-To explain, 3D audio relies on Head Related Transfer Function (HTRF).
+To explain, 3D audio relies on Head-Related Transfer Function (HTRF).
 This technology maps an individual’s hearing based a sound’s direction, frequency and volume.

-If mapped out correctly in accordance to each person’s individual ear shape, HTRF will allow the user to hear as though it were happening all around them, rather than from a speaker.
+If mapped out correctly in accordance with each person’s individual ear shape, HTRF will allow the user to hear as though it were happening all around them, rather than from a speaker.
 Pretty mind-blowing if you ask me.

 In demonstrations, Sony revealed how the controller could make the player feel the difference between tarmac and dirt in a racing game.
 Or splashing through the mud as opposed to sliding on ice in a platformer.